fourier-space/Computing-2-Applications/README.md

 Install the Debugger for Firefox extension for VSCode https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug
 Configure the extension settings, and set:
 ```
-Firefox: Executable to the path to Firefox Developer Edition
 Firefox: Keep Profile Changes to true.
 Firefox: Profile to dev-edition-default
 ```